-Over the past I have had numerous encounters with swamps, you usually come off second best.
-Somehow they manage to always get the upper hand of you.
-In Madagascar it was fine as I knew that the creatures that lived in them were not let life threatening.
-In India it’s a whole new story.
+In the past I have had numerous encounters with swamps, I usually come off second best, somehow they manage to always get the upper hand.
+In Madagascar it was fine because I knew that the creatures that lived in the swamps were not life-threatening.
+In India it’s a whole other story.
 The creatures are as abundant and they are all poisonous.
-The further south I have travelled, the more I have encountered the swamps, but these are massive and deep because of the size of the rivers.
-The worst is that there are often really strong flowing currents in them, especially when trying to cross on the turn of the tide, if its in coming or out going these currents are dangerous, you can see the rate at which they are flowing by watching the floating debris swirling past.
+The further South I have travelled, the more I have encountered the swamps, but these are massive and deep due to the size of the rivers.
+The worst is that there are often really strong flowing currents in them, especially when trying to cross on the turn of the tide, if it’s coming in or going out, the currents are dangerous, you can see the rate at which they are flowing by watching the floating debris swirling past.

-Due to the size a of the crossings i normally try to find a bridge or if it’s too far away I will have to look for a local to ferry me across or maybe borrow an unattended dugout.
+Due to the size of the crossings, I usually try to find a bridge, or if it’s too far away I will have to look for a local to ferry me across or alternatively borrow an unattended dugout.
 Unfortunately I can’t always return it to its original mooring.
-Normally I find a new berth for it on the opposite bank (to the villagers, my apologies)
+Normally I find a new berth for it on the opposite bank (to the villagers, my apologies).

-For the past week I have been trying to get off the road, the running is getting to me I need to change the scenery and escape the traffic, but I am learning the hard way very quickly, in this area its stupid, best you stick to the roads as the estuaries and swamps are massive tidal rivers, some a km across.
+For the past week I have been trying to get off the road, the running is getting to me, I need to change the scenery and escape the traffic, but I am learning the hard way very quickly, in this area it’s stupid, best you stick to the roads as the estuaries and swamps are massive tidal rivers, some a kilometre across.
 I had reached the edge of the river, there was a swampy island in the middle and a large mud flat on either side as the tide was going out.
 It was still too deep to wade; I would need some sort of craft.
 I walked around for a while looking into the little side streams if there were any fishermen, but the area was deserted.
-I did see a few dug outs, most had nets in, but there was one empty one, but with quite a bit of water in it.
+I did see a few dugouts, most had nets in them, but there was one empty one and with quite a bit of water in it.
 I felt that was going to be the least missed craft.